ddvk/remarkable-update/readme.md

 on your host, start the server: `python serve.py`
 the server will use the machine's hostname, so that should be resolvable from the tablet

+you may use the usb interface for the update, just find the ip address that was assigned to it and run the server e.g.  `python server.py 10.11.99.2'

 on the device:

 edit: `/usr/share/remarkable/update.conf`